 Ohio newborn screening program for sickle cell disease

-On your first visit, our team will perform another test to confirm the initial test results, provide genetic testing, sickle cell education, counseling for parents and discuss care plan.
+We will perform another test within the first few months to confirm the initial test results.
 For ongoing care, we encourage families to return to the clinic every two to three months for monitoring.
-Over time, these appointments are scheduled less frequently.
 During routine visits to the clinic, children see our pediatric hematologist and nurse coordinator.
-Our team makes arrangements for appointments with our social worker, psychologist or dietitians as needed.
+Our team arranges appointments with our social worker, psychologist or dietitians as needed.

 Each year, we schedule a comprehensive appointment, which involves additional lab tests and imaging studies to help the team monitor the child’s condition.

-The treatment for sickle cell disease may include pain management, medication, blood transfusions, rest, warm heat, hydration and a healthly diet.
+Management of sickle cell disease includes taking daily medications, drinking lots of water, getting adequate rest and eating a healthy diet.
+When complications occur, we consider additional treatments such as pain medications and blood transfusions.
 Parents are a very important part of our team.
 They can call during regular clinic hours for any reason.
 An actual person will answer—no “button pushing” required!
 If a concern arises after hours, parents can call the hospital operator and ask for the hematologist/oncologist on call.

 Our clinic offers same-day and next-day appointments for urgent concerns.

 When a child is diagnosed with sickle cell disease, the whole family is affected.
 We offer many programs to support and encourage families.
-These include special events including; retreats, parties and a holiday program.
 We let families know about community-based support groups, sickle cell awareness events and organizations that offer special experiences for kids with chronic health conditions.

-We also can work with school nurses and provide educational classes for teachers and other school personnel.
+We also can work with school nurses and provide educational presentations for teachers and other school personnel.